nens/threedi-docs/source/d_flood_model.rst

 #.
 The flooding threshold determines when water starts to flow from one cell to the next.
 Set it to 0.01 meter.
 This ensures a more stable and quicker simulation.

 #.
 Set the dem file and friction file relative paths to the raster-files you created.
-Make sure you use the full filename’s (including .tif).
+Make sure you use the full filenames (including .tif).

 #.
 Set the friction type so that it matches your friction raster-file.